gulpjs/to-through/README.md

 ### `toThrough(readableStream)`

-Takes a `readableStream` as the only argument and returns a wrapper stream.
-Any data piped into the wrapper before the wrapper is piped out will flush before `readableStream`.
+Takes a `Readable` stream as the only argument and returns a `Transform` stream wrapper.
+Any data piped into the `Transform` stream is piped passed along before any data from the wrapped `Readable` is injected into the stream.

 ## License